-- FDA approved, ANADA 200-415 - Gentamicin Sulfate Topical Spray is approved by the FDA as equivalent to the pioneer product Gentocin[®] Topical Spray.1 - For topical use in dogs only. - Broad-spectrum antibiotic that is effective for the treatment of bacterial infections of the skin. - Betamethasone Valerate, USP provides anti-inflammatory and anti-pruritic activity. - Spray allows "hands off" treatment. - Provides rapid relief for bacterial infections and also relieves pain and itching. - Odorless and colorless to prevent staining.
+- Approved by FDA under ANADA # 200-415 - Gentamicin Sulfate Topical Spray is approved by the FDA as equivalent to the pioneer product Gentocin® Topical Spray. - For topical use in dogs only. - Broad-spectrum antibiotic that is effective for the treatment of bacterial infections of the skin. - Betamethasone Valerate, USP provides anti-inflammatory and anti-pruritic activity. - Spray allows "hands off" treatment. - Provides rapid relief for bacterial infections and also relieves pain and itching. - Odorless and colorless to prevent staining.